nfredmond/DOT-Dashboard/combined_documentation.md

   * `POST /api/scenarios/{id}/trip-gen` to submit custom trip generation results or parameters.
 * These inputs will be written to the respective tables (`zones`, `trip_generation`, etc.).
 Alternatively, a single endpoint could accept a JSON payload containing all inputs and then populate multiple tables in one go.

-* **Triggering CAMP Simulations:** e.g. `POST /api/scenarios/{id}/run` – Kicks off the process of running the travel demand model for scenario `{id}`.
+* **Triggering GreenChAMP (Green DOT Chained Activity Modelling Process) Simulations:** e.g. `POST /api/scenarios/{id}/run` – Kicks off the process of running the travel demand model for scenario `{id}`.
 This will likely create a **job** for batch processing (see Section 4 for handling the background computation).
 The endpoint should validate that all necessary inputs for the scenario exist, then mark the scenario as “in progress” or enqueue a simulation task.
 It can immediately return a 202 Accepted status with a reference to the job or scenario, while the actual computation happens asynchronously.

 * **Retrieving Scenario Results:** e.g. `GET /api/scenarios/{id}/results` – Retrieves the output data for a completed scenario run.
 The response can include aggregated results like mode shares and congestion metrics, and/or links to download detailed data (like full OD matrices).
 For instance, it might return a JSON structure with high-level metrics (total trips, modal split percentages, average network speed, etc.) and possibly URLs or IDs for getting detailed GeoJSON files for maps.
 Additional endpoints could be created for specific result sets, such as `GET /api/scenarios/{id}/trip-matrix` (returns the full trip matrix or a slice of it) or `GET /api/scenarios/{id}/assignment` (returns network performance results).